Braxton Hicks Contractions: Causes and Treatment

 What causes Braxton Hicks contractions?

 There are possible causes of these contractions.
 Some physicians and midwives believe that they play a part in toning the uterine muscle and promoting the flow of blood to the placenta.
 They are not thought to have a role in dilating the cervix, but might have some impact on the softening of the cervix.
-However, as Braxton Hicks contractions intensify nearer the time of delivery, the contractions are often referred to as false labor.
-When this occurs, it can help the dilation and effacement process.

 What triggers Braxton Hicks contractions?